 I believe Black girls know all of this from day 1 which is why everyone thinks we're always so mean and intimidating.
 We're not interested in being likable or presenting ourselves as such because who cares?
 We been peeped the game and don't give two dry shits if people think we're nice or not, because we know who we are and we know that the people we love know who we are.
 That's all that matters, not a facade of trying to basically appear as a doormat to a bunch of strangers and acquaintances.
 That, embodied with insane amounts of confidence is bound to make plenty of people scared and uncomfortable.

-I remember watching Bring It on as a young chitterling and hating Isis so much, I saw her as the villain each time I watched it.
+I remember watching Bring It On as a child and hating Isis so much, I saw her as the villain each time I watched it.
 As I got older and watched it again, I don't know what the hell I was thinking.
 Looking back, I'm starting to think it was some Jedi mind trick shit for that film to somehow make the audience view Isis as a villain, despite the fact that she was actually the victim.
 I always thought Isis was being a bully, that she was being so mean and should've gone easier on them when really 1) they deserved it but 2) she really wasn't being mean, she just wasn't being nice.
 Then I realized it's also because she's Black.

 Isis was a Black girl who knew what she wanted and didn't beat around the bush, she skipped all the niceties and got straight to the point each and every time.
 The fact that she wasn't "nice" or friendly to the very people who were ripping her off is what I believe made her look villainous, the refusal to perform that emotional labor for any and everyone despite the circumstances.
 Easing other people's perceptions and discomforts was not a concern of hers or anyone in her crew.